frandreoli/atoms_optical_response/README.md

 <a id="Asenjo-Garcia2017">[6]</a>
 Asenjo-Garcia A, Moreno-Cardoner M, Albrecht A, Kimble HJ, Chang DE.
-*Exponential Improvement in Photon Storage Fidelities Using Subradiance and “Selective Radiance” in Atomic Arrays.*
+*Exponential Improvement in Photon Storage Fidelities Using Subradiance and "Selective Radiance" in Atomic Arrays.*
 [Physical Review X 7, 31024](https://link.aps.org/doi/10.1103/PhysRevX.7.031024) (2017)